-For many Canadians (myself included) Rush is identifiably our band.
+For many Canadians (myself included) Rush are identifiably “our band”.
 Geddy Lee (bass) and Alex Lifeson (guitar), the sons of Jewish immigrants, and Neal Peart in many ways epitomize the Canadian experience: ernest, honest, intelligent, as well as dorky, goofy but devoted with the gumption to do it their way, in spite of all else.
-Characteristically, Canadians are good listeners.
-They may have “borrowed” elements from bands they loved (namely early on with Led Zeppelin, then later in the 80s, you could hear the heavy influence of The Police).
+Characteristically, I find Canadians to be good listeners, (not something I can quantify) but it seems to me that Canadians are influenced by many different cultures and countries.
+In Rush, they may have “borrowed” elements from bands they loved (namely early on with Led Zeppelin, then later in the 80s, you could hear the heavy influence of The Police).
 However, they took these things and made them their own musically, visually and lyrically.
 No other band sounds like Rush and this is not just because of their technical prowess.

 What is clear in Beyond The Lighted Stage, if it wasn’t for Rush’s commitment to their musical perspective, Rush’s music might not have been as be compelling and enduring as it is today.
 I think that for a lot of bands who are contemporaneous to Rush, some of the music has not aged as well.
 There is something about the musical synergy between this powerful trio that seems to endure.